This post may contain affiliate links. Full disclosures here.

 I know that you probably are cringing at the thought of giving up your freedom during your baby’s nap time to do a chore, but you don’t have to be tied down to pump!

-This breast pump is my favorite portable breast pump because it’s compact, sleek, super powerful and mobile.
+These are my favorite portable breast pumps because they are compact, sleek, super powerful and mobile.

 How to Perform Power Pumping